NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

 This project was made for a course in Haaga-Helia UAS.

-Main idea was to create a ESP32 IoT-device that collects bluetooth data from the nearby devices as mobilephones and other bluetooth devices.
+Main idea was to create a ESP32 IoT-device that collects bluetooth data from the nearby devices, such as mobilephones and other bluetooth devices.

-Then we planned to send it to a program that allows monitoring the collected data in real time and save it to a database.
+Then we planned to send it to a program that allows to monitor the collected data in real time and save it to a database.
-Now we could use CRUD commands to bring the data to charts in mobile devices for example.
+Whit the database we could use CRUD commands to bring the data to charts in mobile devices for example.

+While researching the topics, we found out more about bluetooh and its limitations.
+Due to time limitations we focused to use BLE aka Bluetooth Low Energy for now.
+Bluetooth Classic could be possibly added to the project later on.

 ### Technologies used